Event Script Syntax

 The "decision" keyword applies to "right hand side" of output data mapping statement in a decision task only (See "Decision" in the task section).

-Each flow has its end-to-end input and output.
+Each flow has its own input and output

 Each function has its input headers, input body and output result set.
 Optionally, a function can return an EventEnvelope object to hold its result set in the "body", a "status" code and one or more header key-values.